 Many of the creatures that Gary has drawn resemble the monsters of Lovecraftian lore.
 But none more so than the most prominent drawing that Gary has displayed front and center.
 That weird little dude has tentacles on his face!
 And it just so happens that a tentacle face is one of the most frequently depicted features on Lovecraft’s best known monster, Cthulhu.

-Bird Box doesn’t give its viewers any solid answers as to what the creatures that terrorize its characters really are.
+Bird Box and Barcelona both refuse to give its viewers any solid answers as to what the creatures that terrorize its characters really are.
 For all we know, the creatures really could be a manifestation of nature, tampering with everyone’s brain chemistry a la The Happening.
 What’s likelier though is that the creatures driving humanity mad are really Lovecraftian abominations.

 Now as to why birds are sensitive to the creatures?
 Probably because birds rule.